gutlessCGH/refindTTT/README.md

 Open '/refindTTT/theme.conf' to edit:

+* To switch to smaller, 2/3 scale icon set follow instructions in comments
 * Maximum number of icons shown (default 7 should fit like the preview on a 1920 pixel wide monitor)
 * Timeout before automatic boot
 * Selection backgrounds (set alternates to hide text label for large and/or small icons)